arcanaland/deck-spec/SPECIFICATION.md

 While applications should not **depend** on user-visible names (such as localized names) or arbitrary filenames for logic, they **must** depend on the specified directory structure and file naming conventions to ensure the default behavior works as intended.

+## Image Formats and Technical Requirements

+### Vector Graphics
+- SVG is the only supported vector format
+- Vector graphics should be placed in the `scalable/` directory

+### Raster Graphics
+- Supported formats: PNG (preferred), JPEG, WebP
+- Recommended resolutions: h512, h1024, h2048 (height in pixels)
+- Each resolution should have its own directory (e.g., `h512/`, `h1024/`, `h2048/`)
+- PNG with alpha channel recommended for images requiring transparency

 ## Aspect Ratio